Dancing with the Stars (American TV series) season 31: Week 6: Michael Bublé Night

 Individual judges' scores are given in this order from left to right: Carrie Ann Inaba, Len Goodman, Michael Bublé, Derek Hough, Bruno Tonioli.

-Each couple performed one dance to a song by Michael Bublé.
+Each couple performed one dance to a song by Michael Bublé, who was also a guest judge.
 Couples are listed in the order they performed.

-Bublé was a guest judge and performed "Sway" with the dance troupe, and "Higher" with judge Derek Hough and his fiancée, Hayley Erbert, along with the pros.
+Bublé also performed "Sway" for the dance troupe, and "Higher" for Derek Hough and his fiancée, Hayley Erbert, who performed a dance.